-A how to guide from the founder of modern community organising – Saul Alinsky, who wrote this book for the next generation of radicals.
+A how-to guide on how to start community organising by Saul Alinsky, who wrote this book for the next generation of radicals.

-Published in 1971 by community organiser Saul D. Alinsky shortly before his death, was a book set to train the new generation of radical trouble makers.
-It is often the first book every community organiser is given, as their guide to learn how to do their job.
-To spot a new organiser, just search for fresh faces with eager eyes, pouring over their copy at every lunch break and train journey before their next 1-to-1.
+Published in 1971 by community organiser Saul D. Alinsky shortly before his death, Rules for Radicals aim was to train the new generation of young troublemakers.
+It is often the first book a community organiser receives to guide them in their work.
+To spot a new organiser, look for fresh faces pouring over their copy before their next 1-to-1.

 The man himself